-With the lifting of lockdown restrictions, and my parents keen to make the most of their National Trust membership, I recently visited the beautiful Oxburgh Hall in Norfolk.
-Though the building itself was closed to visitors (and currently undergoing a much-needed roof conservation project), the gardens and parkland were open for pre-booked visits.
-It is a fascinating place, with a history that I am keen to learn more about.
+With my parents keen to make the most of their National Trust membership, I recently visited the beautiful Oxburgh Hall in Norfolk.
+Though the Hall itself was closed, the gardens and parkland were open for pre-booked visits.
+It’s a lovely place, with a fascinating and surprising history.

-Although covered in scaffolding, Oxburgh Hall is still an impressive sight.
-Built in 1483 by Sir Edmund Bedingfeld, the house was never intended to be anything but a family home, despite its fortified appearance.
-Curiously, the Hall was constructed out of red brick – a material that was typically reserved for the country’s most important buildings.
+Despite the scaffolding, Oxburgh Hall is still an impressive sight.
+Built in 1483, it was intended to be the family seat of the Bedingfelds.
+The moat, as a result, is just decorative.
+Curiously, the Hall was constructed out of red brick – a material that was often reserved for the country’s most important buildings.

 The history of the Bedingfelds is a wild ride.
 During the Wars of the Roses, they initially supported the House of York, before later switching allegiance to Henry VII.
 At one point, Oxburgh Hall hosted a royal visit from the new Tudor king!

 In the 16th century, the Bedingfelds found themselves embroiled in politics.
 Sir Henry Bedingfeld, for example, was captured and nearly killed in his attempt to suppress Kett’s Rebellion.
 What is most notable about the family, however, is their commitment to the Catholic faith.

 The Bedingfelds strongly supported Mary I’s claim to the throne.
 Sir Henry was involved in enforcing the later house arrest of Elizabeth, for which he was promoted to the title of Lieutenant of the Tower.

 However, when Elizabeth ascended to the throne in 1588, the Bedingfelds’ position became precarious.
 They lost their appointments at court, and were faced with penalties and fines for their refusal to attend the Church of England.